cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > comm.send(buf, dest, tag)
 > ```

-`Buf` represents the data to be transmitted, `dest` and `tag` are integer values that specify the rank of the destination process, and a tag to identify the message being passed, respectively. `Tag` is particularly useful for cases when a process sends multiple kinds of messages to another process.
+`buf` represents the data to be transmitted, `dest` and `tag` are integer values that specify the rank of the destination process, and a tag to identify the message being passed, respectively. `tag` is particularly useful for cases when a process sends multiple kinds of messages to another process.

-In the other end is the `send()` method, with the following definition:
+In the other end is the `recv()` method, with the following definition:

 > ```
-> comm.send(buf, source, tag, status)
+> comm.recv(buf, source, tag, status)
 > ```

 In this case, `buf` can specify the location for the received data to be stored.
+In more recent versions of MPI, 'buf' has been deprecated.
+In those cases, we can simply assign `comm.recv(source, tag, status)` as the value of our buffer variable in the receiving process.
 Additionally, `source` and `tag` can specify the desired source and tag of the data to be received.
 They can also be set to `MPI.ANY_SOURCE` and `MPI.ANY_TAG`, or be left unspecified.

 In the following example, an integer is transmitted from process 0 to process 1.